 I grew up in Illinois, and moved back here during 2013.
-I’m single, and have strong family ties to the 15th district.
+I’m single and have strong family ties to the 15th district.
 My family and their businesses have been based in Sullivan since I was two.
 I’ve managed one of those businesses a few times.
-I actually am a self-employed tutor and have been since 2014.
+I now am a self-employed tutor and have been since 2014.

-I also testified multiple times before the Indianapolis City-County Council.
-I stood up for City Employee’s spousal benefits before marriage equality was protected.
+I also testified multiple times before the Indianapolis City-County Council, standing up for City Employee’s spousal benefits before marriage equality was protected.
 After a Human Rights Ordinance failed before the council, I helped bring to bear public attention and scrutiny to force the council to bring this measure up for a vote again and pass it, protecting the rights of sexual minorities.

-I sat on steering committee for the AIDS Walk in Indianapolis, as well as became involved with many other organizations that were deeply involved in community outreach.
+I sat on a steering committee for the AIDS Walk in Indianapolis, as well as becoming involved with many other organizations that were deeply involved in community outreach.
 During my college years, I founded and developed Unity at Rose-Hulman Institute of Technology, my alma mater.
-Unity was the first organization to ultimately gain official status at Rose with regard to sexual diversity.
+Unity was the first organization to later gain official status at Rose with regard to sexual diversity.
 In earlier years while attending Rose, I helped connect a network between college sexual diversity groups throughout Indiana.

 When I see a need, I seek to fill that need.
 I keep at it, learning as I go, asking a lot of questions, connecting the dots that some people didn’t even realize needed to be connected.

 In 2008, I was highly concerned with the direction of the country.
 I became deeply involved in the Indiana Democratic Primary for President.
 I wanted to persuade others to sign up, knock on doors, make phone calls, and get involved, and I did just that.
 It was an amazing course change in my life.
 I was able to meet some amazingly energized and dedicated people and many public officials you probably know.